Pmacdon15/b_investor_web_next/b_investor_web/README.md

 ```

 # Usage
-After project is running go to http://localhost:3000 to login or sign up.
+After project is running go to http://localhost:3000 to login.